jasonwong-lab/LocusMasterTE/README.md

 Recommended command line is written in bash file (`run_sample.sh`).

 ## BAM file
 When inputting BAM file, it should be sorted by READ NAME.
-Otherwise, LocusMasterTE does not work properly. \n Aligned by coordinate also does not applicable.
+Otherwise, LocusMasterTE does not work properly.\ Aligned by coordinate also is not applicable.

 ## Usage
 * [`LocusMasterTE bulk assign`]